Manoj Abraham

-Manoj Abraham (born 3 June 1971) is an Indian Police Service officer and currently serving as Director of Vigilance and Anti-Corruption Bureau (VACB).
-He is a 1994 batch Indian Police Service (IPS) officer and has the rank of Additional Director General of Police.
-He was the nodal officer of Cyberdom, the cyber security initiative of the Kerala Police.
+Manoj Abraham (born 3 June 1971) is an Indian Police Service officer and serves in the office as Director, Vigilance and Anti-Corruption Bureau.
+He is a 1994 batch Indian Police Service (IPS) officer and has the rank of Director General of Police (DGP).
+He was the nodal officer of Kerala Police Cyberdome, the cyber security initiative of the Kerala Police.

 Career

 Abraham joined the Indian Police Service as an officer in 1994, drawn on the Kerala Cadre.
 His first post was assistant superintendent of Police in the Adoor and Kasaragod sub-divisions.
 After being promoted in 1998, he was posted in Pathanamthitta district and Kollam district.
 He was subsequently transferred to Kannur for four years, and then to Kerala Police Headquarters as Assistant Inspector General of Police.
 He worked for seven years as the Commissioner of Police for Cochin and Thiruvananthapuram.
-Abraham also holds the position of Nodal Officer in the Kerala Police 'Cyber Dome'.
-Currently he is serving as ADGP in Kerala.
+He is the emeritus head of Kerala Police Cyberdome.